lamps-wg/cmcbis/draft-ietf-lamps-rfc5274bis.md

-Updated the Introduction section, changed "all agents" to "all entities" in the overview to maintain consistency throughout the document,and re-numbered the section headers.
+Updated the Introduction section, changed "all agents" to "all entities" in the overview to maintain consistency throughout the document, and re-numbered the section headers.

 # Requirements for All Entities